 Teacher candidates enrolled in this program complete the same BEd coursework as other Primary/Junior teacher candidates, including school placements in both the Primary and Junior divisions.
 In addition, they complete an additional .5 credit course that focuses on the ELKP.
 Teacher candidates also complete the first year of the program as an Early Primary/Early Childhood Education Cohort which allows for substantial conversations about Primary division and early childhood education topics.
 During the first year of the program, teacher candidates also have an opportunity to complete all or a portion of a practicum in a full day kindergarten setting.

-During the first year, teacher candidates in this program are levied an additional .5 credit tuition charge by Brock University, approximately $572 using the 2011 - 2012 tuition rate schedule available here.
+During the first year, teacher candidates in this program are levied an additional .5 credit tuition charge by Brock University - tuition rate schedule available here.